UsgMathe/study-nodejs-fastify-typescript/README.md

 ### 2. Configure Fastify with Zod

 Set up Fastify to use Zod as the validator and serializer compiler.
-Create or update `src/server.ts` with the following code:
+Create or update `src/server.ts`:

 ```ts
 import fastify from 'fastify';